 Moderation takes place in staff meetings.
 Teachers and SLT attend cluster group meetings to share good practice in assessing and moderation of learning.

-All is marked and assessed in line with the school’s marking policy, giving feedback and praising children’s achievements in line with the learning objective and focus.
+All work is marked and assessed in line with the school’s marking policy, giving feedback and praising children’s achievements in line with the learning objective and focus.
 Where appropriate, to either challenge or reinforce, a challenge question may be posed to aid assessment of the piece of work.

 Children with SEN are carefully provided for within each class and taught and assessed through tailored support and differentiation.
 Where applicable, the P Scale objectives are used to plan and assess the children, to ensure each child achieves their potential.